VijayRod/demo/aks/servicemesh-istio/README.md

 ### Know more and know limitations

 For more info, refer [this](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/istio-based-service-mesh-add-on-for-azure-kubernetes-service/ba-p/3800229).
 [This](https://learn.microsoft.com/en-us/azure/aks/istio-about) includes limitations too.
 [Roadmap is here](https://aka.ms/asm-roadmap).

+### A Brief History of the Istio Project

+The Istio project was [started](https://istio.io/latest/about/faq/) by teams from Google and IBM in partnership with the Envoy team from Lyft.
+It’s been developed fully in the open on GitHub.

+Istio was accepted to [CNCF](https://www.cncf.io/projects/istio/) on September 30, 2022.

 ### For Advanced Users